7 Best Serger for Heavy Fabrics in 2024

 - Seam Smoothing Capability: Yes, with differential feed (0.5 – 2.25mm)

-- Weight: 4 Pounds
+- Weight: 4 pounds (1.8 kg)

 - Threads: 4-3-2 threads capable

-- Maximum Speed: Up to 1300 stitches per minute
+- Maximum Speed: 1300 stitches per minute

 Pros